Last Updated on January 2, 2021 by Lori Geurin

 Health Benefits Of Coconut Oil

-- Polynesian people who have consumed coconut oil in large quantities for many years, such as those living in the South Pacific, are among the healthiest in the world.
+- Many Polynesian people have consumed coconut oil in large quantities for many years.
+They are among the healthiest people in the world.

 - The fatty acids in coconut oil can benefit memory in Alzheimer’s patients (4).